dballari/sahmi/README.md

 == Changelog ==

 = 1.0.3 =
-* and thanyou text in admin footer
+* make thankyou text translatable
-* corrections after running plugin check
+* add thanyou text in admin footer

 = 1.0.2 =
 * fixed a bug on posts_included_in function